revel/revel.github.io/samples/booking.md

 * Interceptors for checking that the user is logged in.
 * Using validation to display inline errors

-Here are the contents of the app:
+Here are the contents of the app ([browse the code](https://github.com/revel/samples/tree/master/booking)):

 	booking/app/
 		models		   # Structs and validation.